cameronrye/AIMLbot/README.md

 ```

 ## Development Setup
+You will get all of your JS files linted by Standard.js and tests run by Ava

 ```sh
 npm run dev
 ```
-You will get all of your JS files linted by Standard.js and tests run by Ava.

 ## Release History
 * 0.0.1